JeffHeck/SchoolDataProject/pagesManual/LeviesReport/20231107/ttt_critique.md

 using simple, common sense accounting principles and should be completed for the applicable parcels with tax measures before the
 December 15, 2023 deadline.

 The TTT implementers need to provide independent analysis.
-They should ignore the future tax rate guesses by the school districts.
+They should ignore the future tax rate guesses by the school districts and other taxing districts.
 Voters are voting on amounts - not rates.